Pedram-nafisi/BoxWrapper-Automation/README.md

 ## 📌 Notes

-- This project was built entirely from scratch for demonstration, learning, and portfolio purposes.
+This project was developed entirely from scratch as a showcase of real-world automation engineering capability.
+All materials are shared for educational and professional portfolio use.
-- Suggestions, collaborations, or feedback are always welcome.